croaky/laptop/learn/books/paysys/checking.md

 ## Clearing Houses

-In the 1700s and 1800s, messengers carried bags of checks between U.S. banks.
+In the 1700s and 1800s, messengers carried bags of checks between banks.
 The cash or other instruments they received in exchange were subject to theft.

-In 1853, the first check clearing house was established in NYC.
+In the 1850s, the first check clearing house was established in NYC.
 Banks joined the clearing house and brought deposited checks each day.
 The clearing house facilitated exchange of checks and calculated the daily net settlement for each bank.